Responsible public procurement

 Allocate contracts to encourage responses from SSE structures;

 Encourage collective responses through, for example, temporary groupings of companies (in connection with the networks of actors).

-Or a scheme to promote socially and environmentally responsible purchasing - SPASER, drawn up with the various departments of the local authority and economic players, particularly those from the SSE.
+Or a scheme for the promotion of socially and environmentally responsible purchasing - SPASER, the development of which involves the various departments of the local authority and economic players, particularly those from the SSE.

 Designate a social and solidarity economy referent within the local authority’s purchasing department;

 Train and raise the awareness of local authority staff about responsible public procurement and the specificities of the SSE and economic activity-based integration structures;